Hometown/State: Faison, North Carolina

 What are your career plans/aspirations?

-When I graduate from East Carolina University, I hope to have a B.S. in Biology, a B.A. in Chemistry, and a M.S. in Occupational Therapy.
-I am undecided about the setting I would like to work in, but am keeping an open mind so that I do not miss out on any opportunities or potential areas of interest.
-Regardless of the setting, I am certain that I would like to become an occupational therapist.
+My ultimate goal is to obtain an M.S. in Occupational Therapy from ECU and work as an occupational therapist in North Carolina.
+I have explored many different healthcare settings, but am really leaning towards an acute inpatient rehabilitation setting or home health.
+I have grown to love the geriatric population and become especially sensitive to their needs through my volunteer experiences over the past few years.
+However, I am keeping an open mind so that I do not miss out on any opportunities or other potential areas of interest!
 My main goal in life is to help others live life to its fullest, regardless of disabilities, disorders, or other life circumstances that prevent them from doing just that.

 How have you made a positive impact while you have been at East Carolina University?